dustywingsmusic/music-analysis-toolkit/docs/TECHNICAL_ARCHITECTURE.md

 - **Key Services**: Gemini AI integration, MIDI input, scale/chord analysis
 - **Deployment**: Google Cloud Run with Express.js server for static serving and logging

+### Strategic Evolution
+**🎯 Major Architecture Upgrade Planned**: The application is undergoing a significant evolution to integrate the sophisticated Reference section analysis capabilities with the main analysis features.
+This will reduce AI over-reliance, improve theoretical accuracy, and create a more cohesive educational experience.
+See [Music Theory Integration Roadmap](MUSIC_THEORY_INTEGRATION_ROADMAP.md) for full details.

 ## System Architecture

 ### Architecture Type: Client-Side SPA with External Services